erigontech/erigon/README.md

 **Disclaimer: this software is currenly a tech preview.
 We will do our best to keep it stable and make no breaking changes but we don't guarantee anything.
 Things can and will break.**

-The current version is currently based on Go-Ethereum 1.10.1

 System Requirements
 ===================